 Where quoted market prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
 If quoted market prices are not available, then fair values are estimated by using pricing models, quoted prices of securities with similar characteristics or discounted cash flows.
 The fair value measurements consider observable data that may include dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, trade execution data, market consensus prepayment speeds, credit information and the security's terms and conditions.
-Additionally, matrix pricing is used for certain investment securities and is a mathematical technique widely used in the banking industry to value investment securities without relying exclusively on quoted prices for specific investment securities but rather relying on the investment securities' relationship to other benchmark quoted investment securities.
-Level 1 securities include U. S. Treasuries.
+Additionally, matrix pricing is used for certain investment securities and is a mathematical technique widely used in the banking industry to value investment securities without relying exclusively on quoted prices for specific investment securities.
+Level 1 securities include U.S. Treasuries.
 Level 2 securities include federal agencies.
 In certain cases where Level 1 or Level 2 inputs are not available, securities are classified within Level 3 of the hierarchy.